 3. Bowling for Columbine

 Some folks think Michael Moore’s documentaries are hit or miss, but this one is definitely a hit.
 In Bowling For Columbine, Moore explores gun violence in America in a way only he can.
-One part comedy, one part tragedy, this documentary definitely belongs on any top ten list of funnu documentaries.
+One part comedy, one part tragedy, this documentary definitely belongs on any top ten list of funny documentaries.
 Mixing riveting footage, hilarious animation and candid interviews with everyone from the NRA’s Charlton Heston to shock-rocker Marilyn Manson, Bowling for Columbine is a brilliant tour de force in documentary filmmaking.
-Watch Bowling For Columbine instantly.

 1. American Movie

 In American Movie, the filmmakers follow hapless filmmaker Mark Borchardt as he struggles to complete his horror film, “Northwestern.”
 Through a series of hilarious and mind-boggling attempts to complete the film, we gain a view into the inner workings (or not workings) of a truly indie filmmaker.
 Released in 1999, American Movie took home the Grand Jury Prize at the Sundance Film Festival and there’s no question it deserved it.

 Bonus funny documentary film: The Way to Andina

 Lost Opera: The Way to Andina: When Arlen discovers his Colombian great-grandfather left behind a long lost opera that’s never been performed, he knows what he has to do… He just doesn’t know how to do it.
 Despite having zero of experience with opera, and not even speaking Spanish, he takes a leap of faith.
 But after promising his entire family that the 80 year old Latin music will finally get a world premiere, is he in over his head?
 This documentary film chronicles the discovery of an antique musical score and the journey to perform it that almost ends in disaster.